An introduction to Naples

 Image courtesy of Talis Park copyright 2022

-North of Naples right in the heart of the golf mecca, is Talis Park golf club.
+North of Naples right in the heart of the golf mecca, is Talis Park Golf Club.
 This superb course is designed by two of the modern game’s greatest architects, Greg Norman and Pete Dye.

 The duo have created a wonderful golf course.
 First up is its unique use of SeaDwarf Paspalum turf, ever present throughout the 133 acres.